apptainer/singularity-userdocs/cgroups.rst

-A cgroup can get more than its share of CPU if there are enough idle CPU cycles available in the system, due to the work conserving nature of the scheduler, so a container process can consume all CPU cycles even with a ratio of 50%, the ratio is only applied when two or more processes conflicts with their needs of CPU cycles.
+A cgroup can get more than its share of CPU if there are enough idle CPU cycles available in the system, due to the work conserving nature of the scheduler, so a contained process can consume all CPU cycles even with a ratio of 50%.
+The ratio is only applied when two or more processes conflicts with their needs of CPU cycles.